Automated content marketing has arrived.

 Is your business operating as well as it might?
 Do you have goals or ideas that you need help implementing?
 Do you have a traffic problem or conversion issues?
 Want to build something that you can’t create alone?

-Once your website is started correctly, we can help lead you through building the right content strategy and content plan.
+Once your website is started correctly, I can help lead you through building the right uncanny content strategy and content plan.
 Of course, I plan to publish plenty of new tutorials to give you guidance here too.

 Need help adding functionality?
 Selecting the right plugin or something custom?
-We have you covered there also.
+I have you covered there also.

-If you already have an audience but need to grow engagement, leads, sales, retention, and advocacy, reach out to us and discuss how our team can help you grow your community and increase customer loyalty.
+If you already have an audience but need to grow engagement, leads, sales, retention, and advocacy, reach out to me and discuss how I can help you grow your community and increase customer loyalty.

 Like AI, the emerging technologies surrounding first-party data and the decline of third-party cookies are something to keep an eye on.
-In fact, BizBudding has built some really cool tools for using first-party data for customer engagement that I’m looking forward to sharing more information about soon.
+I’m looking forward to sharing more information about this too.